Geely Galaxy A7: Overview

-The Galaxy A7 is a mid-size plug-in hybrid sedan slotting between the L6 and Starshine 8 models in the Geely Galaxy lineup.
+The Galaxy A7 is a mid-size plug-in hybrid sedan slotting between the Starshine 6 and Starshine 7 models in the Geely Galaxy lineup.
 The model is mainly targeted at the BYD Seal 06 DM-i.

 Pre-sales of the Galaxy A7 began on July 11, 2025.
 It was officially launched on August 8, 2025, at a starting price of 89,800 RMB, which is 8,000 RMB less than the price of the A7 during pre-sales.

 Design

 The Galaxy A7 uses the Galaxy Ripple design language, using full-width light bars in the front and rear.
 The bumper incorporates a trapezoid-shaped air intake decorated with chrome silver trimming.
 19-inch turbine style rims wrapped in Continental tires as well as sculpted character lines.
 The A7 also uses traditional door handles instead of flush door handles.

 Features

 There is a large central touchscreen in the interior alongside a digital instrument cluster and an oval-shaped multifunction steering wheel.

+Dashboard mounting points are utilized in the interior and can be used to mount devices magnetically.
+The Xiaomi SU7 has also done this previously.